How was porcelain first created in China? Please see Porcelain, Part 1.

 The finest examples of Chinese export ‘blue and white’ porcelain (left) were made during the reign of the Kangxi emperor (r.
 1662-1722).

-Buyers sometimes enhanced their purchase by having silver or gold decoration added (right) to emphasize its treasured status.
-Cherished items were stored in wunderkammern, or cabinets (or rooms) of curiosities, among other wondrous and exotic objects from around the world.
+European buyers sometimes enhanced their purchase by having silver or gold decoration added (right) to emphasize its treasured status.

 The desire for Chinese export porcelain became insatiable.
 European traders arrived in Canton with orders that specified the exact quantities and specific information about the size and decoration of vases, ewers, figurines, animals, salt cellars, butter dishes, mustard pots, beer mugs, pitchers, bottles, covered pots, candelabra, fruit platters, fish plates, cream pots, saucers, coffee, tea and chocolate services, sugar bowls, spittoons, chamber pots, shaving dishes, candle holders, soup tureens and other serving pieces that were unknown in China at the time.